tysonhunsberger-byte/ambiance/README.md

 - **Composable audio engine** – Combine any number of sources and effects.
 - **Plugin rack & desktop** – Register VST/VST3, Audio Unit, mc.svt, or built-in
-  processors and assign them to specific streams or the master bus with A/B banks.
+  processors, assign them to specific streams or the master bus with A/B banks, and inspect per-stream pedalboards alongside the Noisetown blocks.
 - **Interactive plugin control** – Open plug-in editors through Carla/Pluginval hosts directly from the UI so the processors remain usable in-app.
 - **Procedural audio sources** – Sine waves, noise beds, resonator simulations, and